Azure/azure-init/doc/configuration.md

 3. Applies any CLI overrides if present.
 4. Fills in missing values with defaults from `config.rs`.

-### Example 3: Default Path without --config
-**Assumption:** If no `--config` path is specified, `azure-init` will only use the default values set within `config.rs`.

-**Order of Loading:**

-1. Loads configuration directly from defaults specified in `config.rs`.

 ## Validation and Deserialization Process

 Azure Init uses strict validation on configuration fields to ensure they match expected types and values.
-For fields defined as enums or specific types, the system checks that values provided by the user align with supported options.
 If a configuration includes an unsupported value or incorrect type, deserialization will fail.

-### Configuration Struct and Field Definitions

-- The `Config` struct in Azure Init includes fields that are defined with specific types or enums, like `bool` for `query_sshd_config`.
-- Each field is expected to be of a specific type when deserialized by Serde (the library used for parsing configuration files).

 ### Error Handling During Deserialization
-- When `Config::load()` attempts to load a configuration file (either from a specified file, directory, or default path), it reads the file content and uses `toml::from_str` to convert it into a `Config` struct.

-- If a field value in the configuration file doesn’t match its expected type (e.g., if `query_sshd_config` is set to `"not_a_boolean"` instead of `true` or `false`), Serde encounters a deserialization error because it can’t map the provided value to the expected type.
+- When a configuration file is loaded, its contents are parsed and converted from `.toml` into structured data.
+If a field in the file contains an invalid value (e.g., `query_sshd_config` is set to `"not_a_boolean"` instead of `true``or `false`), the parsing process will fail with a deserialization error due to the mismatched type.

 ### Propagation of Deserialization Errors
- - When deserialization fails, an error is generated and logged by `Config::load_from_file`, indicating that the configuration file could not be parsed correctly.
-This error is wrapped in an `Error::Io` type and returned by the function.
+ - When deserialization fails, an error is logged to indicate that the configuration file could not be parsed correctly.
+This error propagates through the application, causing the provisioning process to fail.
+The application will not proceed with provisioning if the configuration is invalid.
-- This `Error::Io` is propagated up the call stack to the `Config::load()` function, which in turn returns the error to the caller.
-- In the main application, `Config::load()` is called with `.expect("Failed to load configuration")`.
-As a result, any failure in loading the configuration causes the application to terminate immediately with a clear error message.
-This prevents the provisioning process from proceeding with an invalid configuration and provides immediate feedback to the user about the issue.

 ### Example of an Unsupported Value